lucasmenchon/vueti-select/README.md

 <h2 style="text-align: center;">Usage</h2>

-<p>o use the Vueti Select component in your Vue templates, you can pass various props to customize its behavior</p>
+<p>To use the Vueti Select component in your Vue templates, you can pass various props to customize its behavior</p>

 <ul>
 <li><code>value</code> (Array): An array representing the options to be selected.</li>